Dental Care for Dogs and Cats - Natural, Herbal DIY Remedies, Treatments

 - Small Dogs and Cats - 1/8 tsp a day.

-- Medium Dogs - ¼ tsp a day;
+- Medium Dogs - ¼ tsp a day.

-- Large Dogs - ½ tsp a day;
+- Large Dogs - ½ tsp a day.

-- Helps fight tooth decay and oral health issues;
+- Helps fight tooth decay and oral health issues.

-- Hardens tooth enamel;
+- Hardens tooth enamel.

 - Can help reduce sores and infections.

-- Colloidal Silver kills virus, fungus and bacterium
+- Colloidal Silver kills virus, fungus and bacterium.

-- Colloidal Silver can be used:
+- Colloidal Silver can be use as a topical treatment.

-- Use and dosing instructions
+- Use and dosing instructions.

-- Guidance on selecting colloidal silver products
+- Guidance on selecting colloidal silver products.

-- Cautions and other important information
+- Cautions and other important information.

 Echinacea has anti-inflammatory, antibiotic and analgesic properties.
 Echinacea has been used in oral care for hundreds of years, popular as a mouthwash, it aids in the fight against gingivitis and periodontal disease by supporting immunity to bacterial infections that help destroy germs and minor infections in the gums.
 Its analgesic properties soothe aching guns and teeth.
 Echinacea is safe for use with pregnant dogs and cats.